 2) Check-out window

 Worklist Integration with Bulk Assembly

 Our Bulk Assembly tool now supports Worklist feature.
 Users can aggregate all of their desired input sequences into Worklists, and then use these Worklists as input sources into Bulk Assembly.
 In addition, users can now optionally save the output sequences of their Bulk Assembly into another Worklist.
 This streamlines the process of selecting sequences from multiple project folders and allows better organization and tracking of all output sequences from a given Bulk Assembly run.
 This feature is available to all users of the Bulk Assembly Tool.
-Learn more about Bulk Assembly here.
+Read up more about designing guide RNAs on Benchling here.

 1) Using Worklist as an input in Bulk Assembly

 2) Saving sequences from Bulk Assembly into a Worklist